ithinkandicode/JYDGE-Enhanced-Mod/README.md

 - Reload Plasma:
   - Increased the number of projectiles: 12 > 20
   - *It's too hard to hit anything with the vanilla version.*
+- Rapid Fire:
+  - Decreased fire rate bonus from: +20% > +10%.
+  - *This perk was pretty much an "always take".
+Now the buff it offers feels more even in power to other perks, while still being useful.*
 - Power Gavel:
   - Extra effect: Now also gives +30% increase to melee speed.
   - *The vanilla version triples melee damage, but felt like it needed "Fast Melee" to be useful.*